 In recent years, there has been a housing and retail boom in the area.
 With such growth may come the potential for catastrophic accidents that may result in emotional, physical, and financial hardship.
-In such situations, an experienced Oakdale personal injury lawyer can help to obtain the compensation an injured person needs while they focus on recovering from their injuries.What is a Serious Personal Injury?
+In such situations, an experienced Oakdale personal injury lawyer can help obtain the compensation an injured person needs while focusing on recovering from their injuries.What is a Serious Personal Injury?

-A personal injury is considered any harm suffered by a person due to the wrongful, careless, or negligent acts of someone else.
+A personal injury is considered any harm suffered by a person due to someone else's wrongful, careless, or negligent acts.
 Our law office handles cases involving serious injuries, such as:

 - Bicycle Accidents

 - Car Accidents

 - Defective Products

 - Products Liability